robohydra/robohydra/tutorial/advanced/index.md

 Now, if you start the `nonAsciiSearchTerm` test and make a request with the wrong string
 (eg. [http://localhost:3000/foo?q=blaabaersyltetoy](http://localhost:3000/foo?q=blaabaersyltetoy)),
-you'll get an empty response and see the test failure in the [test index page](http://localhost:3000/robohydra-admin/tests).
+you'll get an error response and see the test failure in the [test index page](http://localhost:3000/robohydra-admin/tests).
 If you send the correct string
 (eg. [http://localhost:3000/foo?q=blåbærsyltetøy](http://localhost:3000/foo?q=blåbærsyltetøy)),